vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 a\.
-Namely, in the prefix dus (evidently identical with √duṣ); in sajū́s (adverbially used case-form from √juṣ); in (RV.) vivés and ávives, from √viṣ; in āíyes (RV.), from √īṣ; and in āçís, from çiṣ as secondary form of √çās.
+Namely, in the prefix dus (evidently identical with √duṣ); in sajū́s (adverbially used case-form from √juṣ); in (RV.) vivés and ávives, from √viṣ; in āíyes (RV.), from √īṣ; and in āśís, from śiṣ as secondary form of √śās.
 All these, except the first two, are more or less open in question.

 226\.
-In general, final lingual ष् ṣ, in internal combination, is treated in the same manner as palatal श् ç.
+In general, final lingual ष् ṣ, in internal combination, is treated in the same manner as palatal श् ś.
 Thus:

 a\.
 Before t and th it remains unchanged, and the latter are
 assimilated: e.g. dviṣṭas, dviṣṭhas, dvéṣṭum.